For more than a decade, I waged a nightly battle against sleeplessness.

-Before my introduction to Ambien, I devised strategies to combat my worry-borne sleeplessness.
+Before being introduced to Ambien, I devised strategies to combat my worry-borne sleeplessness.
 As soon as I flipped the bedroom light off and plopped my head onto my pillow, I would construct a quiet secluded place in my mind.
 For example, a cabin on the side of a mountain – surrounded by acres and acres of protective evergreens that shielded me from the buzzing reverberations of my day.
-I placed myself in this imaginary cabin, alone in a bed – Like a god, I painted a cold, crisp, blue-black sky and splashed it with sparkling stars – I envisioned myself enveloped in a cocoon of silence and serenity – completely sheltered from the remains of my day and the rumblings of my tomorrow.
+I placed myself in this imaginary cabin, alone in a bed.
+Then, like a god, I painted a cold, crisp, blue-black sky and splashed it with sparkling stars – I envisioned myself enveloped in a cocoon of silence and serenity – sheltered safely from the remains of my day and the rumblings of my tomorrow.

-This nightly exercise to keep anxiety at bay worked for short periods of time – but eventually all my dreamscapes (be they cabins in the mountains or mud huts on a beach) would dissolve in a wave of worry- and I’d end up right where I was the night before – tossing and turning and unable to fall asleep.
+This nightly exercise to keep anxiety at bay and worked for a while.
+But eventually, all my dreamscapes (be they cabins in the mountains or mud huts on a beach) would dissolve in a wave of worry- and I’d end up right where I was the night before – tossing and turning and unable to fall asleep.

 I don’t t know what Ambien does physiologically – I have no idea how it acts on the brain – all I know is it works.
 I envision Ambien chemical agents starving the part of my brain that feeds on the memories of my day and the fear of my tomorrow – somehow disabling the mechanism that switches on that relentless movie-like projection of all things stressful.

-After five years of being prescribed Ambien, I began to look at my habit as a character flaw – and a drug addiction with none of the perks.
+After five years of being prescribed Ambien, I began to look at my habit as a character flaw.
+A drug addiction with none of the perks.

-I couldn’t tell you what changed in my life that allowed me – for the first time in 5 years – to fall asleep without that little pill.
-Work is still stressful – achieving a work-life-balance is as impossible as ever – one son is heading to college in the Fall – and the other is close behind – so if anything, there’s has been an up-tick in financial stress.
+I couldn’t tell you what changed in my life that allowed me to fall asleep without that little pill.
+My work is still stressful, and achieving a work-life balance is as impossible as ever – one son is heading to college in the Fall – and the other is close behind – so if anything, there’s has been an uptick in financial stress.

-The only conclusion I can come to, is that somewhere along the road, I arrived at perspective – because all the things that kept me awake for years remain firmly ensconced in my life – perhaps I better understand futility – that all the worrying in the world will not shake these things loose – and that time remains a steadfast and unapologetic ferryboat captain – not caring one iota about what lies on the other shore or whether our arrival suits our schedule.
+The only conclusion I can come to is that somewhere along the road, I arrived at perspective.
+All the things that kept me awake for years remain firmly ensconced in my life.
+Perhaps I understand futility – that all the worrying in the world will not shake these things loose – and that time remains a steadfast and unapologetic ferryboat captain – not caring one iota about what lies on the other shore or whether our arrival suits our schedule.

 And so it is – and so I sleep.